Smartling/SmartlingHelp/_articles/video-translation.md

 ---

 Smartling allows translators to translate SubRip (SRT) files with video context, for more accurate translations.
-While largely the same as our CAT tool interface for text, there are a few &nbsp;customizations for video translation.
+While largely the same as our CAT tool interface for text, there are a few key customizations for video translation.
 You can find general information on Smartling’s New CAT Tool [here](http://help.smartling.com/knowledge-base/sections/ti-next/).

 Note: Smartling video translation tools are currently available to a limited subset of users.
 We’ll be rolling this out to all users in the future.
 If you have any questions please contact your customer success representative.